hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/gpus.md

 #SBATCH --no-requeue
 ```

+## Application adaptation

+Applications do only ran on GPUs if they are build specifically for GPUs.
+There are multiple ways to implement algorithms for GPU usage.
+The most common ones are low level languages like CUDA or pragma oriented implementations like OpenACC.

-## CUDA
+### CUDA

-CUDA versions are now managed through modules.
-Run _module avail_ to see which versions are available:
+To build and run CUDA applications, its compiler and libraries are provided managed via modules.
+Run _module avail_ to see which versions are available, for example:

 ```Bash
 module avail CUDA